Board of Directors

-Elected student members shall not be members of the Student Senate, of a Student Body Medium or any other campus-wide advisory or governance body as defined in the Documents of Policy.
+Elected student members shall not be active members of the Student Senate, a Student Media organization, or any other campus-wide advisory or governance body as defined in the Documents of Policy.

 At-large student body representatives (3, voting)

 Appointed student representatives (3, voting)

-- Arianna Hinton, senior, public relations (College of Humanities and Social Sciences appointee)
+- Caitlin Laye, senior, history (College of Humanities and Social Sciences appointee)

-- Sarah Hartsell, senior, English and history (College of Humanities and Social Sciences appointee)
+- Madeline Renneker, sophomore, communications (College of Humanities and Social Sciences appointee)

 Professional (3, voting) and academic representatives (2, voting)

-- Tyler Dukes is an investigative reporter on the state politics team at WRAL News in Raleigh, N.C., where he specializes in data and public records.
-In 2017, he completed a fellowship at the Nieman Foundation for Journalism at Harvard University and currently teaches at Duke University’s DeWitt Wallace Center for Media & Democracy.
-Prior to joining WRAL, he worked as managing editor for Duke University’s Reporters’ Lab, a project to reduce the costs of investigative journalism.
-He is a former freelance reporter and adviser to NC State University’s daily student newspaper, Technician, and served as editor-in-chief of the paper as a student in 2006-2007.
+- Tyler Dukes is an investigative reporter at The News and Observer in Raleigh, N.C., where he specializes in data and public records.
+He also teaches courses at Duke University’s DeWitt Wallace Center for Media & Democracy.
+In 2017, he completed a fellowship at the Nieman Foundation for Journalism at Harvard University.
+Prior to joining the N&O, he worked as an investigative reporter on the state politics team at WRAL News.
+He is a former adviser to NC State University’s daily student newspaper, Technician, and served as editor-in-chief of the paper as a student in 2006-2007.

 Student Media leaders (7, non-voting)